Hot Forming Vs Cold Roll Forming: What's the Difference?

 Although hot rolled steel shapes comprise the highest volume of rolled items in the United States, did you know that contract roll forming only uses cold rolling?
-So, to us, cold roll forming is just … roll forming.
-Hot rolling is basically nonexistent in the contracted OEM roll forming world.
-This process is left up to the steel mills making standard, commodity-type shapes.
+So, to us, cold roll forming is just, well, roll forming.
+Hot rolling is almost nonexistent in the contracted OEM roll forming world.
+This process is left up to the steel mills that make standard, commodity-type shapes.

-So what are the differences that make the cold process applicable for roll forming and sometimes a better choice than hot forming?
+What differences make the cold process applicable for roll forming and sometimes a better choice than hot forming?

-Hot forming is a combination of extruding and rolling using molten steel under extremely high temperatures.
-Some structural shapes, such as those used in holding up and reinforcing buildings, really cannot be made any other way than hot forming.
+Hot forming combines extruding and rolling using molten steel under extremely high temperatures.
+Some structural shapes, such as those used in holding up and reinforcing buildings, cannot be made any other way.

-A classic example is having a large “plunger” that is filled with hot steel, which extrudes a shape used for an I-beam in structural applications.
-It then goes through a series of rollers that fine tune the shape and squeeze it down into the tolerances required for that particular shape.
+A classic example is having a large “plunger” filled with hot steel, which extrudes a shape used for an I-beam in structural applications.
+It then goes through a series of rollers that fine tune its shape and squeeze it down into the tolerances required for that particular shape.

-It doesn’t make sense to take a bar of steel and try to cold form it into something like an “I” shape.
-Coiled steel sheet down to a certain thickness (0.60”) can also be produced with hot forming.
+It doesn’t make sense to take a steel bar and cold form it into something like an “I” shape.
+Hot forming can also produce coiled steel sheets as thin as 0.60”.

 The challenge is that this is a very specialized mill process.
-The use of high temperatures and molten product require the use of huge furnaces, which aren’t exactly in abundance.
-It’s a huge investment to buy the machinery needed to safely manage molten steel, and to find the experienced manpower to operate the equipment.
+Using high temperatures and molten material requires huge furnaces, which aren’t exactly in abundance.
+It’s a huge investment to buy the machinery needed to safely manage molten steel and to find experienced workers to operate the equipment.

-True-ish to its name, cold forming involves making shapes at room temperature or slightly above room temperature.
+True-ish to its name, cold roll forming involves making shapes at room-temperature or slightly above room temperature.

 It does not take a lot of high-temperature, specialized equipment to produce cold rolled shapes.
 The two forms of raw material typically fed through roll forming machines are flat and coiled sheets.

-It’s possible to use hot rolled steel in sheet form as the raw material in cold roll forming.
-You just wouldn’t form it “hot off the presses,” so to speak -- it would be room temperature for days by the time your roll former works with it.
+It’s possible to use hot rolled steel in sheet form as the raw material in cold forming.
+You just wouldn’t form it “hot off the presses,” so to speak – it would be room temperature for days by the time your roll former works with it.

 There are uses for both hot and cold forming.
-The properties of certain metal grades sometimes dictate whether you should have them hot or cold formed.
+The properties of specific metal grades sometimes dictate whether you should have them hot or cold formed.

-With hot steel, it might take 50 rolls to thin a workpiece out, while that same piece may require 100 passes with cold roll forming.
+It might take 50 rolls to thin out a hot steel workpiece with hot roll forming.
+That piece may require 100 passes with cold roll forming.
 Why?
 It takes more force to manipulate the metal.

-However … with more rolls, you can also get tighter tolerances on the piece and a higher-quality end product.
-This can increase the costs because of the additional machinery and labor time required, but it may be worth it to your customer.
+However, with more rolls, you can get tighter tolerances on the piece and a higher-quality end product.
+This process can increase the costs because of the additional machinery and labor time required, but it may be worth it to your customer.

 Structural shapes like I-beams are usually hot rolled.
-The formula of steel used for I beams is different than used in cold forming.
-It’s less ductile and harded, which makes it tougher to bend cold, hence the use for structural shapes that carry a lot of weight!
+The formula of steel used for I beams is different from that used in cold forming.
+It’s hard and less ductile, which makes it tougher to bend when cold, hence the use for structural shapes that carry a lot of weight!

 Cold roll forming has many commercial and industrial uses.
 They include:

-For similar grades, cold rolled metal can be stronger than hot rolled metal because of what’s called work hardening.
-When you put a piece through 100 vs. 50 passes, the strain you put on the material actually hardens it and makes it stronger.
+For similar grades, cold rolled metal can be stronger than hot rolled metal because of work hardening.
+When you put a piece through 100 vs. 50 passes, the strain you put on the material hardens it and makes it stronger.

-If hot rolled sheet is specified for a part that will be roll formed, you’ll still get some added strength.
-But it won’t match the strength you would have received if you started with standard cold rolled material.
+If the roll formed part requires hot rolled sheets, you’ll still get some added strength.
+But it would be stronger if you started with standard cold rolled material.

-As we mentioned, steel sheet is only hot rolled up to a certain thickness.
+As previously mentioned, steel sheets are only hot rolled up to a certain thickness.
 You can’t buy 20 gauge hot rolled sheets.
 At that point, you’ll have to use cold rolled.

 Cold roll forming usually results in better, more attractive finished surfaces with closer tolerances.
 It can be formed into a wide variety of shapes that can be easily galvanized, painted, or powder coated during the forming process.

-The point, of course, is to use the process that is right for the job.
-If you need to know more about whether your application fits with roll forming or an alternative process, it’s best to ask a manufacturer first before marrying yourself to either process.
+The point, of course, is to use the best process for the job.
+Do you need to know whether your application fits with roll forming or an alternative method?
+Ask a manufacturer before committing to either cold or hot roll forming.